kbradwell/N3C-units/README.md

 The pipeline implemented on the patient data can be found in the scripts beginning with PIPELINE

 ## Software versions
-Versions of software used for validation and pipeline steps is found in the file package_versions_UH&I_ms.txt
+Versions of software used for validation and pipeline steps are found in the file package_versions_UH&I_ms.txt